 We used AMSTAR 2 in our evaluation of quality in the included systematic reviews.
 Five of the seven reviews were judged to have overall high confidence, one as moderate confidence, and one as low confidence in the results of the review.
-Only one review (Urguhart 2008) did not satisfy a critical domain, the review authors did not carry out an adequate investigation of publication bias (small study bias) and discuss its likely impact on the results of the review.
-Cochrane reviews are generally regarded as having high methodological rigor and more complete reporting than non-Cochrane reviews (Dosenovic 2018, Goldkuhle 2018, Page 2016).
-Similar to Pollock 2017, we found that not all Cochrane reviews are high quality, at least not to current standards.
+Only one review did not satisfy a critical domain - the review authors did not carry out an adequate investigation of publication bias (small study bias) and discuss its likely impact on the results of the review (Urguhart 2008).
+Cochrane Reviews are generally regarded as having high methodological rigour and more complete reporting than non-Cochrane Reviews (Dosenovic 2018; Goldkuhle 2018, Page 2016).
+Similar to Pollock 2017, we found that not all Cochrane Reviews are high quality, at least not to current standards.
 However, we acknowledge that standards for conducting and reporting reviews has evolved over time, and at the time of publication, each of these reviews had gone through the Cochrane editorial process and peer review.
-Further, several of the included Cochrane reviews were published before methodological and reporting standards had been developed (e.g., GRADE and PRISMA), which could partly explain this finding.
-Finally, we did not assess the recency of publication when evaluating guality.
-That many of the included reviews were published greater than five years ago may decrease our confidence in their findings.
+Further, several of the included Cochrane Reviews were published before methodological and reporting standards had been developed (e.g. GRADE and PRISMA), which could partly explain this finding.
+Finally, we did not assess the recency of publication when evaluating quality.
+As six of the included reviews were published more than five years ago, this may decrease our confidence in their findings.